How Escrow Works

 Who Handles Escrow?

-The home buyer and seller usually pick an escrow agent while negotiating the purchase agreement.
-They can also draft specific instructions for the escrow agent to follow.
-The agent will then collect the buyer's earnest money deposit, along with copies of the purchase agreement and any other paperwork.
+The homebuyer and seller usually pick an escrow agent while negotiating the purchase contract.
+They can also draft specific instructions for the escrow agent.
+The agent will then collect the earnest money deposit and the purchase agreement.
+The goal of the purchase process is to finalize the mortgage.

 - A home inspection